KPS Video Express: Decline and collapse

 By 1997, the company suffered mounting financial problems, brought on by a number of factors.
-Unauthorized copying of CDs on a commercial scale contributed to their fall, as it is estimated that legitimate retailers lost an estimated $900 million Hong Kong Dollars to counterfeiters in 1998.
+Unauthorized copying of CDs on a commercial scale contributed to their fall, as it is estimated that legitimate retailers lost an estimated HK$900 million to counterfeiters in 1998.
 The Asian Economic Crisis was also a major factor, causing consumers to spend less.
-KPS lost an estimated $12 million Hong Kong dollars by the end of 1997.
+KPS lost an estimated HK$12 million by the end of 1997.

 Parallel imports of films intended for overseas markets were banned when the Copyright Ordinance became law on 1 July 1997, cutting product availability by 30 per cent.

 At the same time, the company's rapid but undisciplined expansion put a strain on finances, as new stores were being opened without proper analysis of their location or feasibility.
 Stores were opened within walking distance of one another, while the money to fund the expansion came from the sales of pre-paid coupons.
 Members were given special deals to purchase packs for coupons which were then used for video rentals.

 In May 1998, rumours that KPS was close to collapse circulated on the internet, triggering panic rentals and the lack of confidence caused coupon sales to plunge.
-The collapse of Maria Bakery, who were unable to fulfil their pre-paid coupon commitments, also led consumers to lose faith in the coupon system.
+The collapse of Maria's Bakery, who were unable to fulfil their pre-paid coupon commitments, also led consumers to lose faith in the coupon system.